1. Home>

 Asistir in the Indicative Conditional

 The Indicative Conditional of asistir is used to talk about something that may happen in the future, hypothesis and probabilities.
-For example, "asistiría", meaning "I would assist".
+For example, "asistiría", meaning "I would attend".

 In Spanish, the Indicative Conditional is known as "El Condicional Simple".